SparkyBobo/dmxdemonstrator/hardware/io-analog/pwm/README.md

 ## Parts

+TBD
 Tall Header - https://www.sparkfun.com/products/16279

+## PCB

+TBD

 ## Voltage Options

 The DMX-IO4 converts the output of the DMX-IO2 into two different voltage outputs: a +5V output and adjustable positive voltage.
 Both outputs can be used at the same time.
 However, you can populate only the sections needed to produce the required voltage.
 The reason 2 outputs are provided is:

 - I wanted to provide both a +5v options and a +10V option for use with Mean Well LED drivers.
-- The additional parts ot generate the +5V signal are inexpensive.
+- The additional parts to generate the +5V signal are inexpensive.
 - I could not figure out what to name them if two boards produces PWM signals at different voltages.

 ### +5v